dhis2/notes/decisions/2019/09/12-tapps-workflow-iterations.md

 We need to be better at breaking out "off-topic" discussions into new issues to track and deal with those discussions.

+## Where can we keep sensitive information that's good to have but not
+to expose publically?

+**Conclusion**: Some ideas that were bounced around included a Keybase team so we can share more sensitive information.
+We already utilise Keybase encrypted storage to share passwords, so we could use that.

+Another idea was to use a DHIS2 private notes repo, but our GitHub plan does not allow private repositories, so that's a no-go.

+Keybase is viable, but no consensus around this yet.